Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 Property acquired by individual gift before or during the marriage.

-The court will make division of all other property (referred to as the community property) of the spouses in an equal manner, unless there are compelling reasons to provide otherwise.
-The court will consider these following factors:
+The court will divide all other property (referred to as the community property) of the spouses in an equal manner unless there are compelling reasons to provide otherwise.
+The court will consider the following factors:

 Any marital misconduct;

 The current age and health of the spouses;

 The occupation and career prospects of the spouses;